FutureRising007/Cheems-Music-Discord-Bot/README.md

 4. After adding , run the bot.py file and then you're ready to use the bot.

-# I'm actually in search of a server to host this bot , suggeestions are always welcomed :)
+# I'm actually in search of a server to host this bot , suggestions are always welcomed :)